- Applied Behavior Analysis

-A degree in public health provides students with the skills they need to improve the health of populations and communities, as well as alleviate suffering caused by disease, injuries and health disparities.
+A degree in public health provides students with the skills they need to improve the health and wellness of populations and communities from an evidence-based framework, as well as address suffering related to disease, injuries and health disparities.

-Students explore why some communities are healthier than others and how to improve the health of communities by changing personal behavior, the environment and social structures.
-This major is a perfect fit for those interested in service to others and the prestige associated with this growing field.
+Students explore why some communities are healthier than others and how to improve the health of communities by addressing the role of behavior, the environment and social structures.
+This major is a perfect fit for those interested in service to others, health disparities and social justice.

 Additional Degree Options

-- 4+1 Program: High achieving students may apply to this selective program during their junior year of study.
-This accelerated program allows students to earn a BS in Public Health in four years and a Master of Public Health (MPH) with just one additional year of study.
+- Accelerated Program: High achieving students may apply to this competitive program during their junior year of study.
+This accelerated program allows students to earn a B.S. in Public Health in four years and a Master of Public Health (M.P.H.) with just one additional year of study.

-- Pre-Med Track: For students looking to go on to medical school, this specialized track combines traditional pre-med science requirements with community health courses.
+- Pre-Med Track: Students interested in going to medical school can combine traditional pre-med requirements with public health courses.

-- Medical Scholars Track: Students also have the opportunity to apply for the Medical Scholars Program, an exclusive opportunity for freshman applicants who plan to attend medical school.
+- Medical Scholars Track: Incoming freshman have the opportunity to apply for the Medical Scholars Program, an competitive opportunity for those who aspire to attend medical school.

 - Minor: Public health is an interdisciplinary field, so a minor in public health is an excellent choice for students pursuing other majors who would still like to expand their knowledge of the subject.

 Career options in public health are almost limitless.
 Because public health encompasses many different disciplines, graduates can pursue careers that they find truly engaging.
 Just a few options include: